iotaledger/identity.rs/bindings/grpc/README.md

 ## Testing
 ### Domain Linkage
-Following is a description about how to manually test the domain linkage service.
-The steps for the other services might vary a bit.

 #### Http server
-If you want to test domain linkage, you need a server, that's reachable via HTTPS.
-If you already have one, ignore the server setup steps here and just make sure your server provides the `did-configuration.json` file as described here.
+In order to test domain linkage, you need access to a server that is reachable via HTTPS.
+If you already have one, you can ignore the server setup steps here and and provide the `did-configuration.json` on your server.

-- create test server folder with did configuration in it, e.g. (you can also use the template in `./tooling/domain-linkage-test-server`)
+1. create a folder with did configuration in it, e.g. (you can also use the template in `./tooling/domain-linkage-test-server`)
     ```raw
     test-server/
     └── .well-known
         └── did-configuration.json
     ```

-    `did-configuration` looks like this for now:
+    the `did-configuration` should look like this for now:

     ```json
     {